Mandarancio/Statistical-Machine-Translation/TP1/README.md

 The results of the script are the following:

-1 A: iat lat pippat eneat hilat oloat at-yurp
+ A: iat lat pippat eneat hilat oloat at-yurp\s\s
  C: lalok brok anok enemok ghirok kantok ok-yurp

-2 A: totat nnat forat arrat mat bat
+A: totat nnat forat arrat mat bat\s\s
 C: wiwok rarok nok crrrok yorok ghirok

-3 A: wat dat quat cat uskrat at-drubel
+A: wat dat quat cat uskrat at-drubel\s\s
 C: lalok sprok izok stok ? ok-drubel

 Note that in sentence 3 there is a word never translated in the “Rosetta stone”.